-The DPM initiates the recruitment process for an applicant or applicants when vacancies occur on either Committee, by putting a notice on the home page of the Board's website.
-Applicants are scheduled for a face-to-face interview with the Committee having with the vacancy, and after the initial screening by the Committee and the DPM, a recommendation is presented to the Board's Diversion Liaison for consideration.
-The Liaison conducts a telephone interview and if he/she concurs with the recommendation, the recommended appointment is presented to the Board for final consideration and action.
+- 1) Placing a notice on the home page of the Dental Board's website, - 2) Applications are screened for qualifications, - 3) Selected candidates are scheduled for a face-to-face interview with the Committee having the vacancy and the DPM, - 4) A recommendation is presented to the Board's Diversion Liaison for consideration, - 5) The liaison conducts a telephone interview and if he/she concurs with the committee's recommendation, - 6) The applicant's credentials are presented to the full Board for final consideration and action.

-7. How many cases (average) at each meeting?
+6. How many cases (average) at each meeting?

-There are on average, twelve (12) to fourteen (14) participants at each meeting.
+There are on average, 12 to 14 applicants and/or participants at each meeting.

-8. How many pending?
+7. How many pending?
 Are there backlogs?